TritonDataCenter/linux-live/docs/3-systemd-integration.md

   delivered by the distribution's packages.
 - `/run/systemd/system`: Dynamically generated at run-time and not persisted across reboots.
 - `/etc/systemd/system`: Under the administrator's control.
-This is mounted from the system ZFS pool very early in boot.
+This will be mounted from the system ZFS pool very early in boot, allowing persistence.

 ### Best practices